Chirag-R11/Chirag-R11/README.md

   The combination of digital electronics for appliance control and the GSM network for communication ensures that this system is both efficient and user-friendly, providing an affordable solution for modern smart homes.

 ### 2. **[Electricity Billing System](https://github.com/Chirag-R11/ElectricityBillingSystem)**
    - **Description**: The Electricity Billing System is a software application developed in Java that automates the process of calculating electricity usage charges for residential or commercial users.
-This system takes input data such as the units of electricity consumed and user details, and computes the corresponding billing amount based on predefined rates.
-It simplifies and speeds up the billing process, ensuring accuracy and eliminating the need for manual calculations.
   - **Applications**:
      - Utility companies can use such a system to automate the electricity billing process for residential or commercial consumers.
      - The system can be expanded to include features such as online payment integration, multi-user support, and bill history tracking.